-Majority of Group's customers are based in North America.
-To a lesser extent, the Group also manufacture and sell products to customers outside North America in multiple foreign currencies and face translation and transaction risks related to fluctuations in the exchange rates of such currencies.
-Our consolidated financial statements are presented in U.S. dollars, and by translating the foreign currency financial statements of our foreign subsidiaries into U.S. dollars, the amounts of our revenue from operations (net), profit for the year and total assets, on a consolidated basis, are affected by prevailing rates of exchange, in particular for Canadian dollars and Indian rupee.
+The majority of the Group's customers are based in North America.
+To a lesser extent, the Group also manufactures and sells products to customers outside North America in multiple foreign currencies and faces translation and transaction risks related to fluctuations in the exchange rates of such currencies.
+The Group's consolidated financial statements are presented in U.S. dollars, and by translating the foreign currency financial statements of foreign subsidiaries into U.S. dollars, the amounts of revenue from operations (net), profit for the year and total assets, on a consolidated basis, are affected by prevailing rates of exchange, in particular for Canadian dollars and Indian rupee.